biya-coin/biyaliquid-docs/.gitbook/developers-native/transactions/cosmos.md

 ## Broadcasting a transaction

-Once we have the signature ready, we need to broadcast the transaction to the Biyaliquid chain itself.
+Once we have the signature ready, we need to broadcast the transaction to the Biyachain chain itself.
 After getting the signature from the second step, we need to include it in the signed transaction and broadcast it to the chain.

 ```ts
 import { ChainId } from '@biya-coin/ts-types'